Lågskär Lantern

 starting at €90.00

-The lens of the Lågskär lighthouse, built to replace the one destroyed in World War I, was installed in the lighthouse lantern in the summer of 1920.
-The largest lens manufactured by AGA at that time was one of the first automatically rotating flashing devices in the world.
-The lantern room is one of the most beautiful I have ever seen.
+The lens for the Lågskär Lighthouse—built to replace the one destroyed during World War I—was installed in the lighthouse lantern in the summer of 1920.
+That lens assembly, the largest AGA had manufactured up to that point, was among the very first automatically rotating flashing systems in the world.
+The lantern room, for its part, is one of the most beautiful I have ever seen.

 Product: